 Little Venice – where the most western part of Mykonos town meets the sea – is the most romantic and artistic part of Mykonos.
 Here the buildings have been constructed right on the sea’s edge with their balconies overhanging the water.
 A great place to enjoy a cocktail and watching the sunset.

-3 Days in Mykonos: Day 2 -Relaxation and Party
+3 Days in Mykonos: Day 2 Beaches & Party

 What else is there to do in Mykonos in 3 days?
 The famed parties of Mykonos cannot be missed.
 So my suggestion is to take hit the beaches for a relaxed day and explore Mykonos’ nightlife later on.